TomDDG/ZXPicoMD/Code/README.md

 I also changed the `spi.h` in order to flash the correct LED when accessing the SD Card, changing it to pin 13 from 25.

-Finally a `hw_config.c` file needs to be created to specify the hardware configuration required.
+Finally a `hw_config.c` file needs to be created (in the root folder) to specify the hardware configuration required.
 The following is an extract of the important parts:

 ````
 #include <string.h>